gamesbook/protograf/docs/source/core_shapes.rst

         Image("sholes_typewriter.png")

-      This first, unnamed property is the filename of the image; ; if no directory is supplied for the path, then the image is assumed to be in the same one in which the script is located.
+      This first, unnamed property is the filename of the image.

+      If no directory is supplied for the image, it is assumed to be in the same as that of the script.

       The image has the following other properties based on the defaults:

       - upper-left corner - x-position ``1`` cm and y-position ``1`` cm
-      - *width* and *height* - default to ``1`` cm; this may distort the image if it is not square in shape
+      - *width* and *height* - default to ``1`` cm each

+      The size set for the image may distort it if the ratios do not match those of the image itself.

 ===== ======

 Example 2.
 Rotation & Scaling